maxererl/abbreviations/README.md

+Code for finding abbreviations meanings in text

+Step-by-step guide:
 1. Enter the input file with text first
 2. Wait for the result
 3. Enter the output path if needed